sfc-gh-mkobel/hybrid-table-quickstart/README.md

   end;
 ```

-Apply the policy to the table.
+Apply the policy to the hybrid table.

 ```sql
 -- set masking policy